inbloom/secure-data-service/sli/dashboard/release/alpha.1/README.txt

    B  In order to use the dashboard app the client_ID and client_secret must be
       encrypted and stored within the dashboard.properties file.
-      - The following instructions use the clien_id and client_secret from step 1.
+      *** The following instructions use the clien_id and client_secret from step 1.
-      -------TODO - Generate JCKES Keystore------------
+      - Run the following command to generate a key store: keytool -genseckey -alias $YOUR_ALIAS_NAME -keypass $YOUR_ALIAS_PASSWORD -keystore $YOUR_KEYSTORE_NAME-keystore.jks -storepass $YOUR_Keytore_PASSWORD -storetype JCEKS -keysize 256 -keyalg AES
+          * Note: Do not change storetype, keysize or keyalg arguments.
       - Using EncryptionGenerator.jar (included), run the following command: java -jar EncyptionGenerator.jar <location_of_keyStore> < keystore_password> <key_alias> <key_password> <string_to_encrypt>
           Output will be the encrypted string.
 Make sure you encrypt both client_id, and secret, separately.
-      - Point the redirect URL to the dashboard's callback, then copy the encrypted strings to dashboard.properties for client_id and client_secret: oauth.client.id = <copy the client_id here>
+      - Point the redirect URL to the dashboard's callback, then copy the encrypted strings to dashboard.properties for client_id and client_secret: oauth.client.id = <copy the encrypeted client_id here>
-          oauth.client.secret = <copy the client_secret here>
+          oauth.client.secret = <copy the encrypted client_secret here>
           oauth.redirect = http://$YOUR_IP_ADDRESS:$YOUR_PORT/dashboard/callback
       - Update the keyStore properties dashboard.encryption.keyStore = $LOCATION_TO_YOUR_keyStore/$Your_Key_Store_NAME.jks